ash-project/ash/documentation/topics/security/policies.md

 ### Policy Breakdowns

-Policy breakdowns can be fetched on demand for a given forbidden error (either an `Ash.Error.Forbidden` that contains one ore more `Ash.Error.Forbidden.Policy` errors, or an `Ash.Error.Forbidden.Policy` error itself), via `Ash.Error.Forbidden.Policy.report/2`.
+Policy breakdowns can be fetched on demand for a given forbidden error (either an `Ash.Error.Forbidden` that contains one or more `Ash.Error.Forbidden.Policy` errors, or an `Ash.Error.Forbidden.Policy` error itself), via `Ash.Error.Forbidden.Policy.report/2`.

 Additionally, you can request that they be provided in the error message for all raised forbidden errors (without the help text), by setting